Therosin/LuaLauncher/README.md

 or compile them yourself from source: https://github.com/Therosin/LuaLauncherLib
 (requires vc2019 + need to be able successfully to compile lua libraries [read more](http://lua-users.org/wiki/BuildingLuaInWindowsForNewbies))

+then just place them next to the app/libs folders